datalad-handbook/book/docs/usecases/RStudio_user.rst

 Max is thanking Bobby for the insights.
 Before leaving, Bobby gives an additional advice: Our template uses "pure Git" repositories, DataLad functions will work but they will not use git-annex.
-Looking at Max incredule face, they explain further: you will now be able to use datalad to manage the submodules and save them all at once, but big files will be added to Git, this will make it unusable very fast.
+Looking at Max incredulous stare, they explain further: you will now be able to use datalad to manage the submodules and save them all at once, but big files will be added to Git, this will make it unusable very fast.
 So you need to turn this pure Git repository into proper :term:`DataLad dataset` (meaning a Git repository with additional features from :term:`git-annex` and DataLad).

 Max is a bit puzzled and read the basics chapter of the handbook again.